chuc92man/docker-stacks/datacube-notebook/README.md

   --values config-dask.yaml
 ```

-From within a Notebook you can then instantiate a Dask distributed client with:
+From within a Jupyter Notebook a Dask distributed client can then be instantiated with:

 ```
 import dask